 Sneezing, itchy eyes, coughing, runny or stuffy nose… aren’t allergies the worst?
-What if there was something that could keep them at bay?
+What if there was something that could relieve allergy symptoms or even keep them away?

-Did you know your HVAC technician can help you with your allergies?
+Did you know your HVAC technician can help you relieve allergy symptoms?

 When your windows and doors are closed, your heating and air conditioning work as your home’s respirator.
 Your HVAC system keeps air flowing through the home so it doesn’t get stagnant and humid.
 Your air conditioner’s number one job is actually to remove moisture from your home!
 An air conditioner should remove one gallon of water from the air every hour.
 If your AC is doing its job, it’ll ultimately help keep mold and mildew from growing.

 When you schedule preventative maintenance, your technician will check your system’s performance as well as your duct system.
 If your duct system is broken open, it can allow unwanted air from your musty crawl space or your hot and dusty attic into your home’s air.
 Your allergies will go wild if this happens!

 From pollen to pet dander, pollutants in your home can make you and your family really uncomfortable.
 Before we talk about things your technician can do to improve the air in your home and relieve allergy symptoms, it’s important to understand the pollutants causing your allergies.

 Plants produce pollen when they’re reproducing.
 Not all plants produce the type of pollen that causes seasonal allergies.
 Bright flowers like what you would find in a bouquet typically produce pollen that’s too large to cause allergies.
 The yellow powder you see on your car every morning in the spring comes from trees, grasses, and weeds.